 One of the most talked-about topics of the XXIV Pan American Congress of Architects (XXIV CPA), which took place this November in Maceió, Brazil, was the Brazilian Government’s controversial move to contract consulting company Jurong, based in Singapore, with designing a new Masterplan for Brasilia.

-Brasilia’s Government has contracted consulting company Jurong, based in Singapore, with designing a new Masterplan known as “Brasilia Plan 2060.”
-The move, which was taken with no outside participation or input, was criticized (loudly) – not only by Brazilian architects and urban planners, but by the majority of American and European professionals present at the XXIV CPA.
+Jurong’s "Brasilia Plan 2060,” which was chosen by the government with no outside participation or input, was criticized not only by Brazilian architects and urban planners, but by the majority of American and European professionals present at the XXIV CPA.

 According to the contract, Jurong has 20 months to prepare studies and undertake "at least six trips" to Brasilia.
 Commenting on the planning, Lins said: “The idea is more about economic - rather than urban - growth and development.
 The most important thing is to attract investment, industry.
 This is a consulting company familiar with management analysis.
 People just get scared because it's something new.”

-According to Albert Dubler, president of the UIA (International Union of Architects), this is precisely what makes the project so ‘disturbing’: “It is complete nonsense at odds with current thinking, with the interesting projects that are being made today. [...]The perplexing thing is that, if there are people here could do the project, why go to Singapore?”
+According to Dubler, president of the UIA, this is precisely what makes the project so ‘disturbing’: "It is complete nonsense at odds with current thinking, with the interesting projects that are being made today. [...]The perplexing thing is that, if there are people here could do the project, why go to Singapore?”

 Architect João Filgueiras Lima, or Lelé, who was honored at the opening of the Congress, also criticized the partnership: "As a proposal for the planning of the city for the next 50 years, I find it regrettable.
 There is no one who is clairvoyant [...but] it is a plan that involves a country that has no cultural affinity with us. "